amitxv/PC-Tuning/docs/configure-amd.md

 - Configure the following in the display section:

     - FreeSync - Has the potential to increase input latency due to extra processing.
-However, it has supposedly improved over time so feel free to benchmark it yourself, your mileage may vary
+However, it has supposedly improved over time, so feel free to benchmark it yourself, your mileage may vary

     - GPU Scaling - Off